VideojogosLusofona/color-shape-links-ai-competition/README.md

    updated daily.

-All submitted codes are considered private and will not be shared, discussed or analyzed by the organization before the competition deadline.
-After this deadline, all the submitted codes will be made public at this repository.
-If code authors do not specify a [valid open source license][ossl] upon submission, the organization will make the code available under the [Mozilla Public License 2.0][MPLv2].
+All submitted codes are considered private and will not be shared, discussed or analyzed by the organization before the [final deadline for AI submissions](#important-dates).
+After this deadline, the submitted codes should be [open sourced][ossl] by the respective authors.

 ### Important dates